Documentation Index

 The “Overview” Tab

-2. Associate one or more Datasets to your Agent (either an existing Dataset from the dropdown menu or a new Dataset by clicking on the “external link” icon and being redirected to the Datasets Catalog)
+3. Associate one or more Datasets to your Agent (either an existing Dataset from the dropdown menu or a new Dataset by clicking on the “external link” icon and being redirected to the Datasets Catalog).

 These files guide the Agent’s behavior and definitions but they don’t change the underlying Datasets or security.

-- Keep guidance aligned to what is available in linked Datasets and Quick Layout
+• Keep guidance aligned with what is available in linked Datasets and the Quick Layout.

-- Upload a maximum of 5 files (UI indicates file count/size limits)
+• Upload a maximum of 5 files.
+The UI indicates file count and file size limits.

 The “Suggested Prompts” Tab

-To create custom suggested prompts for your AI Agent to display in a Screen, continue configuring:
+To create Suggested Prompts for your AI Agent, continue configuring:

 Currently, Board allows the creation of 6 segments with 6 prompts each.